7 Ways To Properly Resolve Conflicts In Relationships

 Don’t take it personally; we all get upset or angry sometimes after a hard day.
 Try to understand that your significant other is acting this way because they are in pain at the moment.
 He reacts to his own thoughts and feelings; most likely, his behavior has nothing to do with your actions.

-Even when the truth is on your side, do not try to insist on your own in the midst of an argument.
+Despite the fact that the truth is on your side, do not try to insist on your own in the midst of an argument.
 This will only make your partner lose self-respect.
 Let each other maintain dignity.
 Calm down and only then return to the conversation.

 Also read: 5 Ways To Keep The Spark In Your Relationship